Feature Selection: A Data Perspective: Feature Selection with Structured Features

-To address the limitations of GFLasso,~\citep{yang2012feature} propose a GOSCAR algorithm by putting a $\ell_{\infty}$-norm regularization to enforce pairwise feature coefficients to be equivalent if they are connected over the feature graph $\mathcal{G}(N,E)$.
-The formulation of GOSCAR is defined as:
+To address the limitations of GFLasso,~\cite{yang2012feature} propose GOSCAR by putting a $\ell_{\infty}$-norm regularization to enforce pairwise feature coefficients to be equivalent if two features are connected in the feature graph.
+The formulation is:

 In the above formulation, the $\ell_{1}$-norm regularization is used for feature selection while the pairwise $\ell_{\infty}$-norm term penalizes large coefficients.
-The pairwise $\ell_{\infty}$-norm term can be decomposed as:

-where $\mat{u}$ and $\mat{v}$ are sparse vectors with only two non-zero entries such that $\mat{u}_{i}=\mat{u}_{j}=\frac{1}{2}$, $\mat{v}_{i}=-\mat{v}_{j}=\frac{1}{2}$.
-The formulation of the GOSCAR is more general than the OSCAR algorithm which is proposed in~\citep{bondell2008simultaneous}.
-OSCAR algorithm assumes that all features form a complete graph whose entries in the adjacency matrix $\mat{A}$ are all 1.
-In contrast, GOSCAR can deal with arbitrary undirected graph as long as the adjacency matrix $\mat{A}$ is symmetric.

-Different signs of feature coefficients can introduce additional penalty in the objective function.
-Even though GOSCAR is designed to mitigate this side effect, it may still over penalize the feature coefficient $\mat{w}_{i}$ or $\mat{w}_{j}$ due to the max operator.
-Therefore, a new formulation with non-convex grouping penalty is also proposed in~\citep{yang2012feature}:

-where the grouping penalty term controls only magnitudes of differences of coefficients while ignores their signs over the feature graph $\mathcal{G}(N,E)$.

-For feature selection problem with graph structured features, a subset of highly connected features in the graph is more likely to be selected or not selected as a whole.
-For example, in the illustrative example in Figure~\ref{fig:GraphLasso}, features $\{f_{5},f_{6},f_{7}\}$ are selected while features $\{f_{1},f_{2},f_{3},f_{4}\}$ are not selected.
+The pairwise $\ell_{\infty}$-norm term can be decomposed as $\mbox{max}(|\mat{w}_{i}|,|\mat{w}_{j}|)=\frac{1}{2}(|\mat{w}_{i}+\mat{w}_{j}|+|\mat{w}_{i}-\mat{w}_{j}|)=|\mat{u}'\mat{w}|+|\mat{v}'\mat{w}|$, where $\mat{u}$ and $\mat{v}$ are sparse vectors with only two nonzero entries such that $\mat{u}_{i}=\mat{u}_{j}=\frac{1}{2}$, $\mat{v}_{i}=-\mat{v}_{j}=\frac{1}{2}$. \paragraph{\textbf{Discussion}: This family of algorithms explicitly take the structures among features as prior knowledge and feed into feature selection.
+Therefore, the selected features could enhance subsequent learning tasks.
+However, most of these methods are based on the sparse learning framework, and often involves in solving complex optimization algorithms.
+Thus, computational costs could be relatively high.
+Moreover, the feature structure are often given a priori, it is still a challenging problem to automatically infer the structures from data for feature selection}